5 Ways to Check Your Mississippi EBT Balance

 Track Your EBT Balance and Earn Cashback with Benny

-With the free Benny app, you can monitor your EBT account in real time and earn cash back on qualifying purchases from retailers like Walmart, Target, Kroger, and Costco.
-To begin, simply link your EBT card within the app.
-Once you've shopped, scan your receipt with Benny to get cashback for items that are SNAP-eligible.
+Benny is a free app that helps you check Mississippi EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, Costco, and others.
+To get started, link your EBT card to the app.
+After you make a purchase, scan your receipt with Benny and receive cashback on SNAP-eligible items.

 Download Benny to take control of your spending and get more out of your EBT benefits.